-Ocambridge National Level 2 Certificate in Sport Science
+Cambridge National Level 2 Certificate in Health and Social Care

-Exam Board OCR Assessment Exam and practical coursework Overview This is an optional course, taught over two lessons per week.
-This course will develop theoretical knowledge and is both portfolio based (75%) and externally examined (25%).
-Units studied Two mandatory units: • Contemporary issues - assessed by a one hour examination. • Developing Sport Skills - centre assessed tasks that are externally moderated.
-Two optional units from the following: Outdoor adventurous activities Sport and the media Sports Leadership All of these units are centre assessed and externally moderated.

-Progression to Sixth Form This course can lead to the Level 3 Cambridge Technical Introductory Diploma in Sport.
+Exam Board OCR Assessment Exam and coursework Overview This is an optional course, taught over two lessons per week.
+This course will develop theoretical knowledge and is both portfolio based and externally examined.
+Units studied Two mandatory units: Principles of care (examined unit) Supporting individuals through life events (coursework unit) Optional units: Students will complete one the following coursework units: Creative and therapeutic activities Health promotion campaigns All coursework units are centre assessed and externally moderated.
+Progression to Sixth Form This course can lead to the Level 3 Cambridge Technical Health and Social Care.